kubernetes/website/content/en/docs/concepts/overview/working-with-objects/namespaces.md

 <!-- overview -->

 Namespaces in Kubernetes provides a mechanism for scoping cluster resources by name.
 Names of resources need to be unique within a namespace, but not across namespaces.
-Namespace based scoping is applicable only for namespaced objects _(e.g. Deployments, Services, etc)_ and not for cluster-wide objects _(e.g. StorageClass, Nodes, PersistentVolumes, etc)_.
+Namespace-based scoping is applicable only for namespaced objects _(e.g. Deployments, Services, etc)_ and not for cluster-wide objects _(e.g. StorageClass, Nodes, PersistentVolumes, etc)_.

 <!-- body -->